Skip to main content

 1. Calculate How Many Supplies to Take

-calculate ostomy supply needsThe first thing you’ll want to do is to add up the number of ostomy pouches, skin barriers, and other ostomy accessories that you typically use per day.
+calculate ostomy supply needsFirst, you’ll want to add up the number of ostomy pouches, skin barriers, and other ostomy accessories you typically use daily.

 Multiply that by the number of days you plan to be away from home.
-That number would be the bare minimum to pack, so you may want to double the amount to be on the safe side.
+That number would be the minimum to pack, so you may want to double the amount to be safe.
 The last thing you want is to be caught without any backup supplies.

-So if you typically change your pouch out once a day, and you will be away from home for 3 days, pack 6 pouches, along with your other typical ostomy accessories.
+So, if you typically change your pouch once a day and will be away from home for three days, pack six pouches along with your other typical ostomy accessories.

 This way, you can be sure to have all of your needed supplies on hand in case of any unexpected travel delays due to bad weather or any above-average stomal output.